Participating in a clinical study

 Clinical studies are dependent on persons who volunteer to take part.
 As a study participant, you are part of driving research forward.

-Clinical studies are conducted in order to investigate a group of individuals with a specific disease, to test the effect and safety of new medicines, diagnostic tests, products or therapies.
+Clinical studies are conducted in order to investigate a group of individuals with a specific disease, to test the efficacy and safety of new medicines, diagnostic tests, products or therapies.
 Before studies on human subjects begin, tests have already been carried out in several different ways in laboratory trials and animal studies.
 Clinical studies are necessary in order to answer questions about issues such as effects and side effects.
 They are also a prerequisite for new medicines, medical devices or therapies to be approved, and to ensure they can start being used within healthcare.

 Clinical medicine studies can be conducted in many different ways.
 They last for varying amounts of time, depending on the type of disease the new medicine is intended for.
 To begin with, small clinical studies are carried out using a few, often healthy study participants, and then you continue with the patient group for whom the medicine is intended.
-The effect and safety of the medicine is then confirmed in major, often very large studies, sometimes involving tens of thousands of patients in several countries.
+The efficacy and safety of the medicine is then confirmed in major, often very large studies, sometimes involving tens of thousands of patients in several countries.

 A clinical study is conducted according to a study protocol set in advance.
 A study may last from a couple of weeks up to one year or more, depending on the disease and the nature of the therapy.
-The results from clinical studies constitute an important part of the documentation required to get a medicine approved for sale, and are often a requirement in order to get a medical device CE-marked and marketed.
-Often, it is also a requirement that companies or researchers carry out studies of the safety of a medicine even following an approval.
+The results from clinical studies constitute an important part of the documentation required to get a medicine approved for sale, and are often a requirement in order to get a medical device CE-labelled and marketed.
+Often, it is also required that companies or researchers carry out studies of the safety of a medicine even following an approval.

 The description of the various phases of a clinical study apply for clinical trials with medicines, but the phases are similar also for clinical trials with medical devices.